lemonase/lemonase/README.md

 #### Outside of GitHub...

-I enjoy: reading, gaming, cars, memes and investing.
-I like art, drawing and other creative endeavours too.
+I enjoy reading, PC gaming, cars, drawing and all other kinds of creative endeavours.